 About Turkish Studies (MATS) Program

-The Turkish Studies MA program at Sabancı University is the first interdisciplinary graduate program in Turkey with English language instruction.
+The graduate curriculum couples solid theoretical knowledge about Turkish politics with rigorous training on state-of-art methodologies that have become increasingly important in today's world and in the making and application of public policies.
 With a highly flexible curriculum, which capitalizes on the intellectual and scholarly resources available at one of Turkey's leading private universities, the Turkish Studies MA program offers its students a broad range of courses in History, Political Science, Economics, Conflict Resolution, European Studies, and Cultural Studies.
-In addition, the curriculum seeks to meet the needs of the next generation of scholars, policymakers, and practitioners by providing them with necessary skills to analyze, understand, evaluate, and make policies in key areas including foreign, environmental, energy, health, and welfare policies.

 There are several possibilities concerning the career prospects of students enrolled in the graduate degree program in Turkish Studies.
 Graduates of the program will be competitive candidates for Ph.D. programs in various fields of the Humanities and Social Sciences (as already borne out by our alumni placement record).
 The MA degree in Turkish Studies will also enhance the career prospects of students for positions in the public sector (policy-making, bureaucratic, and diplomatic service), private sector (international business, media, tourism, etc.), and national and international non-governmental organizations (NGOs).